jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 36A Contravention of section 22A
 (1) A person commits an offence if the person—
   (a) operates a motor vehicle in a race, or in an unnecessary exhibition of speed or acceleration, on a road in contravention of section 22A(1); or
-  (b) without reasonable excuse, intentionally pours onto, places on, or allows to spill onto a road
+  (b) without reasonable excuse, intentionally pours onto, places on, or allows to spill onto a road—
     (i) any petrol, oil, or diesel fuel; or
     (ii) any other substance likely to cause a vehicle to undergo loss of traction; or (c) without reasonable excuse, operates a motor vehicle on a road in a manner that causes the vehicle to undergo sustained loss of traction in contravention of section 22A(3).